kkirogod/kkirogod/README.md

-# Hi there! 👋 I'm Miguel Quiroga
+# Hi there! 👋 I'm Miguel

 ## 📌 About Me
 I'm a **Computer Science student** at **University of Huelva**, passionate about **Machine Learning** and **Data Science**.
 I enjoy tackling complex problems and developing **data-driven solutions** using machine learning models.